ozolnieks/currency-test-app/README.md

 Currency list and Currency calculator based on Codeigniter 3

-You need Premium account API KEY from https://www.currencyconverterapi.com, put it in the controllers '$this->apikey'.
+You need Premium account API KEY from https://www.currencyconverterapi.com, paste it in both controllers '$this->apikey'.